flee598/starter-hugo-academic/content/post/sciComm_stuff/index.md

 categories:

 ---

-## Overview
-Various non-academic articles I have written or media coverage of my research.

 ## 2021
 1. Article by Finn: "Whitebait conservation in light of recent fishing reforms" in *Hot Topics* published by the **Ecological Society of New Zealand**.
 [Link](https://newzealandecology.org/whitebait-conservation-light-recent-fishing-reforms)